“That looks serious.”

 Your brother cut his finger while cutting some onions.
-There's a lot of blood coming out of the cut, and you're worried about it.
-You say:
+There's a lot of blood coming out of the cut.
+You say this because you're worried about it.

 That looks serious.

 A "serious" cut or wound is one that might cause a lot of health problems if it's not cured quickly.
 When you say that a wound is "serious", it means that it might need to be treated by a doctor.